 Haring, famously, had the whole ’70s and ’80s art and music scene as his backdrop.
 It is hard to imagine him out of the context of the Village People, Madonna, and Boy George, Danceteria, Mudd Club, and the Palladium.
 If he wasn’t in the clubs, his art was, and it was everywhere else as well: public murals and his Pop Shop store’s clothing and accessories.
 He was also an ardent member of the anti-apartheid movement and a voluble spokesman for gay rights and the understanding of AIDS, the disease that took his life.

-Cindy Sherman, the latest to approve an app, is a perfect platform to examine the image of women, from the earliest manifestations of her “Untitled Film Series” to her recent “Society Portraits” series.
+Cindy Sherman, the latest to approve an app, offers a perfect platform to examine the image of women, from the earliest manifestations of her “Untitled Film Stills” to her recent “Society Portraits” series.
 In her long career, she has explored the essence of clowns, classical narrative painting, the fashion world, the semiotic power of mannequins, and other digressions of interest.
 Her active digestion of cultural norms and historic and current depictions of women can be placed in multiple contexts, shaped by endless events of recent history and should be a natural and dynamic subject for this format.

-Ms. Goodbody won’t say which other artists she is working on getting, but she admits she has quite a long list.
+Ms. Goodbody won’t say which other artists she is working on getting, but she admits she has a long list.
 “The platform can work for a lot of different kinds of artists and even movements such as Abstract Expressionism.”
 Her work with the artists she has so far is keeping her rather busy these days.
-Although Ms. Sherman only recently signed, Ms. Goodbody has been in the stacks and reading rooms at Columbia University already, gathering the research that predates the 1990s, which seems to be a cutoff point for a lot of digitization.
+Although Ms. Sherman only recently signed, Ms. Goodbody has been in the stacks and reading rooms at the Columbia University library already, gathering research that predates the 1990s, which seems to be a cutoff point for a lot of digitization.

-She has taken it upon herself to familiarize herself with at least the basics of the technology she is working in so that she can better discuss her needs with developers and make suggestions and describe formats she is reasonably certain can be achieved.
+She has taken it upon herself to familiarize herself with at least the basics of the technology she is working in so that she can better discuss her needs with developers to make suggestions and describe formats she is reasonably certain can be achieved.
 She has also been active at various tech conferences and Apple’s own worldwide developer conference, which had 5,000 tickets that sold out in a minute (she credits her old concert-going days to making sure she was able to get one).
 “I’m the art historian among all of the engineers.
 It’s great to be around the makers, building and experimenting. . . .
 They’re really down to earth and interesting.”

 What she has learned is that building an app is like constructing a building, and technology needs those with broader insights to help it reach its greatest potential.
 “You can make it do a certain thing, but will people like to live in it?
 Will they move around in it?
 Will it answer their needs?
 These are all humanities-based questions.”